northeast-kansas-library-system/next/docs/_sources/usergroup/ug.20220127.rst.txt

 8. New feature to be turned on after configuration - Hold waiting reminder
   ..
 Koha can now send a "You still have a hold waiting" message X days after the item has been put on the hold shelf
   ..
-Follows the same rules as
+Follows the same sending rules as the "Hold arrived" notices

 9. Next meetings in 2022